U.S. flag

 The TCMM Operations Team must:

-• Maintain and distribute FS Form 5902: Resolution Authorizing Execution of Depositary, Financial Agency, and Collateral Agreement; and FS Form 5903: Depositary, Financial Agency, and Collateral Agreement.
-See Treasury Collateral Management and Monitoring website to obtain these forms;
+• Maintain and distribute FS Form 5902: Collateral Security Resolution and FS Form 5903: Collateral Pledge and Security Agreement.
+See the Treasury Collateral Management and Monitoring website to obtain these forms,

-• Make available the FRB Security Account Holdings Report and the Collateral Monitoring Recap Report to agencies on a monthly basis through TCMM system;
+• Make available the FRB Security Account Holdings Report and the Collateral Monitoring Recap Report to federal entities on a monthly basis through TCMM,

-• Make available the Collateral Monitoring Recap Report to depositaries on a monthly basis through TCMM system;
+• Make available the Collateral Monitoring Recap Report to depositaries on a monthly basis through TCMM,

-• Open collateral accounts in NBES, CMS, and TCMM system; and
+• Open collateral accounts in National Book Entry System (NBES), Collateral Management System (CMS), and TCMM, and

 • Value collateral.